Sigma X-mount lenses for Fujifilm

 |

-Its value for money is excellent, making it the cheapest and most compact lens in its category.
-It competes directly with the Tamron 11-20mm f/2.8 Di III-A RXD and the FUJIFILM XF 10-24mm f/4 R OIS WR, both of which are much more expensive (especially the Fuji), heavier and not necessarily better.
+Its value for money is excellent, and it is one of the most compact options in its category.
+It competes directly with the Tamron 11-20mm f/2.8 Di III-A RXD and the Fujifilm XF 10-24mm f/4 R OIS WR, both of which are more expensive, heavier, and not necessarily more appealing depending on your needs.

 If you’re interested in this type of focal length, I suggest you read our complete guide to Fujifilm wide-angle lenses, which goes into great detail about the different options available.